cfengine/documentation/reference/components/cf-runagent.markdown

 `cf-runagent` connects to a list of running instances of `cf-serverd`.
 It allows foregoing the usual `cf-execd` schedule to activate `cf-agent`.
-Additionally, a user may send [classes][Classes and Decisions] to be defined on the remote host.
+Additionally, a user may send [classes][Classes and decisions] to be defined on the remote host.
 Two kinds of classes may be sent: classes to decide on which hosts `cf-agent` will be started, and classes that the user requests `cf-agent` should define on execution.
 The latter type is regulated by